Rhubarb Strawberry Crisp

 - Chop into pieces about 1 inch (smaller if your stalks are thin).

-- Add pieces to a medium size saucepan.
+- Add pieces to a medium size saucepan or skillet.
 Remember, it will spatter when hot and could burn the cook!

 - Sweeten it with the sugar and adjust according to your taste.